 S.1.3.4.
-CLEARANCE. - The clearance between the index of an indicator and the graduations shall in no case be more than 0.06 inch.
+CLEARANCE.- The clearance between the index of an indicator and the graduations shall in no case be more than 0.06 inch.

 - S.1.3.5.
-PARALLAX.- Parallax effects shall be reduced to the practicable minimum. - S.1.4.
+PARALLAX.
+Parallax effects shall be reduced to the practicable minimum. - S.1.4.
 FOR RETAIL DEVICES ONLY, EXCEPT SLOW-FLOW METERS. - S.1.4.1.
-INDICATION OF DELIVERY.- A retail liquid-fuel device shall be constructed to show automatically its initial zero condition and the amounts delivered up to the nominal capacity of the device. - S.1.4.2.
+INDICATION OF DELIVERY.
+A retail liquid-fuel device shall be constructed to show automatically its initial zero condition and the amounts delivered up to the nominal capacity of the device. - S.1.4.2.
 RETURN TO ZERO.- The primary indicating elements, and primary recording elements if the device is equipped to record, shall be readily returnable to a definite zero indication.
 However, a key-lock or other self-operated device may be equipped with cumulative indicating or recording elements, provided that it is also equipped with a zero-return indicating element.
 Means shall be provided to prevent the return of primary indicating elements, and of primary recording elements if the device is so equipped, beyond their correct zero position.
 [Amended 1972] - S.1.4.3.
 DISPLAY OF UNIT PRICE AND PRODUCT IDENTITY.- In a device of the computing type or of the money-operated type, means shall be provided for displaying on each face of the device the unit price at which the device is set to compute or to deliver, as the case may be, and there shall be conspicuously displayed on each side of the device the identity of the product that is being dispensed.
 If a device is so designed as to dispense more than one grade, brand, blend, or mixture of product, means also shall be provided for displaying on each face of the device the identity of the grade, brand, blend, or mixture being dispensed. - S.1.4.4.
 MONEY-VALUE COMPUTATIONS.- Money-value computations on a retail device shall be of the full-computing type in which the money value at a single unit price, or at each of a series of unit prices, shall be computed for every delivery within either the range of measurement of the device or the range of the computing elements, whichever is less.
-Money value divisions shall not be greater than one percent of the unit price rounded up to the next higher cent.
-Any analog money value indication shall be in mathematical agreement with its associated quantity indication to the nearest money value graduation.
-[Amended 1978]. - S.1.4.5.
-TRAVEL OF INDICATOR ON LUBRICANT DEVICES.- On a lubricant device, if the most sensitive element of the indicating system utilizes an indicator and graduations, the relative movement of these parts corresponding to a delivery of 1 pint shall be not less than 1 inch. - S.1.5.
-FOR WHOLESALE DEVICES ONLY. - S.1.5.1.
-TRAVEL OF INDICATOR.
-A wholesale device shall be readily operable to deliver accurately any quantity from 50 gallons to the capacity of the device.
-If the most sensitive element of the indicating system utilizes an indicator and graduations, the relative movement of these parts corresponding to a delivery of 1 gallon shall be not less than 0.20 inch. - S.1.5.2.
-MONEY VALUES--MATHEMATICAL AGREEMENT.- Any digital money-value indication and any recorded money value on a computing-type device shall be in mathematical agreement with its associated quantity indication or representation to within one cent of money value.
+Any analog money value indication shall not differ from the mathematically computed money value (Quantity x Unit Price = Sales Price), for any delivered quantity, by an amount greater than one-half the value of the money value division.
+[Amended 1980] - S.1.4.4.1.
+MONEY VALUE DIVISIONS, ANALOG.
+The value of the graduated intervals representing money values on a computing type device with analog indications shall be as follows: - (a) not more than 1 cent at all unit prices up to and including \$1.00 per gallon or \$0.25 per liter. - (b) not more than 2 cents at unit prices greater than \$1.00 per gallon or \$0.25 per liter up to and including \$3.00 per gallon or \$0.75 per liter. - (c) not more than 5 cents at all unit prices greater than \$3.00 per gallon or \$0.75 per liter.
+[Amended 1981] - S.1.4.4.2.
+MONEY VALUE DIVISIONS, DIGITAL.
+A computing type device with digital indications shall comply with the requirements of paragraph G.S.5.5.
+Money Values, Mathematical Agreement, and the total price computation shall be based on quantities not exceeding 0.01 gallon intervals for devices indicating in inch-pound units and 0.02 liter for devices indicating in metric units.
+[Added 1980]